aquafadas-com/gulp-smartling/README.md

 ## Tasks

 #### Download the message translations from the Smartling service
-This task takes a pattern as input, indicating the target path of the downloaded files.
+This task takes a file pattern as input, indicating the target path of the downloaded files.
 The `{{locale}}` placeholder will be replaced by the locale of each file.

 ```javascript